WaterRower Oxbridge Rowing Machine Review

 • This window is used to help the user navigate through the monitor’s advanced functions

-With an optional monitor cable, the S4 can connect with your computer to upload workout data.
-In addition, this option allows you to train and race against other WaterRower owners from around the world!
+With an optional monitor cable, the S4 can connect to your computer to upload workout data.
+Also, this option allows you to train and race against other WaterRower owners from around the world.

 Popular S4 computer software includes We-Row (WaterRower’s own software), NetAthlon, UltraCoach, and Rowyo.